usnistgov/SpectrumBrowser/README.md

     python upgrade-db.py

-Start the development web server (only supports http and only one Flask worker):
+For debugging, start the development web server (only supports http and only one Flask worker)

     cd $SPECTRUM_BROWSER_HOME/flask
     python flaskr.py

-OR for multi-worker support (better throughput):
+OR for multi-worker support (better throughput)

-   cd $SPECTRUM_BROWSER_HOME/flask
-   gunicorn -w 4 -k flask_sockets.worker flaskr:app  -b '0.0.0.0:8000' --debug --log-file - --error-logfile -
-   OR use  sh start-gunicorn.sh script which does the above (this also starts memcached)
+   sh start-gunicorn.sh

-Configure the system:
+Configure the system

     Point your browser at localhost:8000
     The default admin password in admin.

+Browse the data

    point your browser at http://localhost:8000

+<h3> Stopping the system</h3>

+To stop the database

+   sh stop-db.sh

+To stop flask

+   sh stop-gunicorn.sh

 <h2> LIMITATIONS </h2>